vqc1909a/My-Config-Files-To-Get-Up-Projects/Jest for Testing in Vite-React Project/javascript/README.md

     };
     ```

-5. Optional, but if you going to work with syntaxis DOM Navigator as .toBeInTheDocument(), .toBeDisabled(), you should create config Jest and setup
+5. Create config Jest and Setup

     __jest.config.js__
     ```
     export default {
         testEnvironment: 'jest-environment-jsdom',

-        //this line works me to make a global configurtaion before run the tests
+        //This line works making a global configurtaion before run the tests
         setupFiles: ['./jest.setup.js']
     }
     ```

     __jest.setup.js__
     ```
-    //we need to install some polyfills for the fetch method, because the fetch method is not recognized in the versions below 18 of nodejs, so, we need to install the polyfill whatwg-fetch, and import it in the file jest.setup.js
+    //we need to install some polyfills for the fetch method import 'whatwg-fetch';

-    import 'whatwg-fetch';
     ```